 These are areas where a utility (ex: Power & Light, Missouri Gas Energy, etc.) has permission to enter a property to maintain utility lines.
 A utility easement may or may not be in the right-of-way.
 For more information, contact the specific utility.

-Public Works Street Maintenance picks up trash that has been illegally dumped in the right-of-way, tree limbs that fall into the street, or illegal signs posted in the right-of-way.
+Public Works Street Maintenance picks up trash that has been illegally dumped in the street and tree limbs that fall into the street.
 It's important to clean up the trash quickly before it attracts further dumping or causes an accident.
 If you catch a dumper in the act, call the Police Department at 325-7960.